healthchecks/healthchecks/templates/docs/api.md

 :   The API key is either missing or invalid.

 403 Forbidden
-:   The account's check limit has been reached.
+:   The account has hit its check limit.
 For free accounts,
     the limit is 20 checks per account.

 ### Example Request